Tioga Pass hikes in Yosemite National Park.

 Route Type: Out-and-back

-Hike Features: Cathedral Lakes and views of Cathedral Peak
+Hike Features: Cathedral Lakes, views of Cathedral Peak

 Cathedral Lakes, located near Tuolumne Meadows in Yosemite National Park, is a must-visit destination for hikers and backpackers.